Meloweh/altoclef/README.md

 3.)
 Type "@build myschem.schem" in the chat

 ### TODO/ISSUES:
-- Anti mine protection zone facing needs to be fixed to be relative to the player facing.
+- Anti mine protection zone facing needs to be fixed to be relative to the player facing
+- Anti mine protection zones are not seperated by world
-- Anti mine protection zones are not seperated by world.
+- Anti mine protection zones are not seperated by dimension

 ## - autofill (WIP)
 ### Description: